The Punisher (2005 video game): Plot

-The game begins with a cinematic of the Punisher (Thomas Jane) killing several footmen of the Yakuza.
-After he leaves the building, he is apprehended by law enforcement in front of an unknown building.
-He is then transferred to Ryker's Island and interrogated by police detectives Molly von Richthofen (Nika Futterman) and Martin Soap (Michael Gough).
+The Punisher is apprehended by law enforcement after killing several footmen of the yakuza.
+He is transferred to Ryker's Island and interrogated by lieutenant police detectives Molly von Richthofen and Martin Soap.
 The majority of the game occurs in flashbacks during this interrogation.

-First, the Punisher raids a crack house and eventually kills its owner Damage (Steven Blum) by dropping him from several stories above the ground.
-After almost getting hit by a car upon his exit, the Punisher traces the vehicle to a chop shop.
-After slaughtering the criminals there, he learns that it is owned by the Gnucci crime family, led by Ma Gnucci (Saffron Henderson), because Carlo Duka (John Cygan), the shop's owner, is a Gnucci lieutenant; the Punisher drops him in a car compactor where Duka is subsequently crushed.
+First, the Punisher raids a crack house and kills its owner, Damage, by dropping him from several stories up.
+He is almost hit by a car upon his exit.
+The Punisher traces the vehicle to a chop shop.
+After slaughtering the criminals there, he learns that it is owned by the Gnucci crime family, led by Ma Gnucci, because Carlo Duka, the shop's owner, is a Gnucci lieutenant; the Punisher drops him in a car compactor where Duka is crushed.
 In a subsequent mission, the Punisher kills one of Ma Gnucci's sons, Bobby, at Lucky's Bar.

-Ma Gnucci hires Bushwacker (Phil Hayes) to capture Joan (Nika Futterman), a neighbor of the Punisher.
+Ma Gnucci hires Bushwacker to capture Joan, a neighbor of the Punisher.
 The Punisher traces her to the Central Park Zoo, where he rescues her.
 The next mission occurs in Grey's Funeral Home, at the mob funeral of Bobby Gnucci.
-The Punisher massacres the funeral party and kills Eddie Gnucci (John Cygan) by throwing Eddie out a window and impaling him onto a spike.
+The Punisher massacres the funeral party and kills Eddie Gnucci by throwing Eddie out a window and impaling him on a spike.
 The Punisher then travels to the Gnucci estate to kill Bushwacker and Ma Gnucci herself.
-After fighting his way through Ma's remaining men, Punisher then fights Bushwacker who he defeats in a gunfight.
-To finish off Bushwacker, Punisher rips his weapon arm off and shoots him in the chest followed by Punisher dropping Bushwacker several stories above the ground.
-Castle hunts down Ma and kills her.
+After fighting his way through Ma's remaining men, Punisher defeats Bushwacker in a gunfight.
+Punisher rips his weapon arm off, shoots him in the chest, and drops him from several stories up.
+The Punisher hunts down Ma and kills her.